A B C D E F G H I J K L M N O P Q R S T U

 requires additional approval by the Director of Purchasing

-and Contract Services or Assistant Vice President for Finance
+and Contract Services or Associate Vice President for Finance

 and Business Services .